embali/enimda-demo/README.md

 ## Accuracy

-Using included examples each resized to 300px for its minimal side and current threshold value (0.5), detection rate for  bordered images is 82%, false detection rate for clear images is 7%
+Using included examples each resized to 300px for its minimal side and current threshold value (0.5), detection rate for bordered images is 81%, false detection rate for clear images is 7%

-## Performance

-With current settings one image is getting processed within 4-5 seconds for scan mode and 5-15 seconds for detect mode on Intel® Pentium(R) CPU 2117U @ 1.80GHz × 2 with 4 Gb RAM